-Despite the mayhem that is the NCAA Basketball Playoffs, there is one factor that sports bettors need to keep their eye on The March Madness Odds.
+Despite the mayhem that is the NCAA Basketball Playoffs, there is one factor that sports bettors need to keep their eye on: The March Madness Odds.

-Staying up-to-date on players and standings is definitely an important factor, but monitoring those sportsbook odds should top your priority list.
+Staying up-to-date on players and standings are definitely an important factor, but monitoring those sportsbook odds should top your priority list.
 Missing any tweets, articles, or breaking news about any team’s odds, or even taking uninformed advice from sports betting ‘experts’ blindly could cost you big time.

 Fortunately for you, you’re already a step ahead of the rest by simply being here.
 Read on, and we promise to help you navigate the 2020 March Madness odds in the following weeks.

-From March 15th onward, part of your everyday routine should include checking the 2020 March Madness betting lines.
+From March 15th onward, part of your every day routine should include checking the 2020 March Madness betting lines.
 The odds will update regularly, and ensuring you’re up-to-date, and not relying on outdated information, will help you with your betting strategy.

 We aren’t suggesting monitoring one solitary sportsbook either.
 Check multiple sportsbooks for the best March Madness odds available if you have the time and resources to line shop.
 The best sports bettors use multiple accounts on different sportsbooks to ensure they are getting the best odds for their NCAA Basketball bets.

 The oddsmakers can change odds at the drop of the hat, adjusting lines just before the opening tip.
 Lock in your bets when the odds look favorable instead of waiting, you can always cash out if you regret it later.

 The results of Selection Sunday and where teams are seeded will always impact how you approach your March Madness betting strategies, but there are a few general rules that you can apply to every tournament.